kyletobin/groupProject1/README.md

 # Lexeme
 Type a word in the search input to see the definition.
-Press audio button to have definition read out loud.
+Press the audio button to have definition read out loud.
-User can search for a Wikipedia page and have page read out loud.
+User can search for a Wikipedia summary page and have the page read out loud.
-To have an individual word read out loud user can click on text to speech page
+User can have any input read out loud using the text to speech page.

 # Technologies Used
+* HTML, CSS, Javascript
 * Google Fonts
 * jQuery
 *	Firebase